davidcastells/AlteraOpenCLPCIDriver/README.md

 FEEDBACK
 --------
 Issues, comments, enhancements?
-Contect Dmitry Denisenko at ddenisen@altera.com.
+Contect Dmitry Denisenko at ddenisen (at) altera.com.

 [1] Altera, Quartus, and Stratix are tradermarks of Altera Corporation.